Mathématique: Chapter 80

 “Guess,” Woolsey fired back pointedly.

-Jackson frowned at the water sheeting down the wall, like it was whispering a distraction at him.
+Jackson frowned at the water sheeting down the wall, as if it were whispering distractions at him.
 “Life support doesn’t seem like an accident.”

 “How so?”

-“Well, if there’s one domain where Ancient technology keeps surprising us, it’s a care-taking element.
-Buffers that prevent pattern loss in the gate network.
-Positional updates that prevent travelers from being stranded.
-Their tech maintains its own integrity so well that tens of thousands of years of corruption and theft by the Goa’uld couldn’t tear the spirit out of it.”
-Jackson stood and paced over to the wall, where water silently ran in a new silver/stone groove.
+“Well, one domain where Ancient technology keeps surprising us, is population-level caretaking.
+Buffers prevent pattern loss in the gate network.
+Positional updates prevent travelers from being stranded.
+Ancient tech maintains its own integrity so well that tens of thousands of years of corruption and theft by the Goa’uld couldn’t tear the spirit out of it.”
+Jackson stood and paced over to the wall, where water ran in a new silver/stone groove.

 “And—the shape of the crystal.
 Carved like a spark.”
-He trailed his fingertips through the water glimmering its way down the wall.
+Jackson trailed his fingertips through the water glimmering its way down the wall.
 His brow furrowed.
 “It feels—personal.”
-He looked across the room, caught Young’s eye.
+He looked across the room and caught Young’s eye.
 “Don’t you think?”

 “Jackson,” Young said, “this is way over my head.”